iOmega8561/PlayOS/README.md

 ## Offline Web Integration

 By leveraging **WebKit**, PlayOS incorporates an offline browsing experience for the bundled apps.
-This design choice preserves the sense of “discovering and exploring” different apps—just like on a real desktop—while maintaining the sandboxed nature of Swift Playgrounds.
+This design choice preserves the sense of “discovering and exploring” different apps—just like on a real desktop.
 Users can experiment, learn, and play entirely offline, ensuring a safe environment for educational purposes.

-## Minimum Requirements
+## Privacy

-> [!WARNING]
-> **Recommended Setup**:
-> - **Device**: iPad (or Mac) capable of running Swift Playgrounds
-> - **Operating System**: iPadOS or macOS with Swift Playgrounds installed

-PlayOS is primarily tested on iPads to ensure the best touch-based interaction experience.
+PlayOS respects your privacy and does not collect, store, or transmit any personal information or user data.
+The application operates fully offline in a sandboxed environment, ensuring a secure, private learning experience.